 Gastroesophageal reflux disease, often known as GERD, is a digestive condition that affects the muscle between your esophagus and stomach.
-You may get heartburn or acid indigestion if you have GERD.
-It happens when stomach acid flows back into the tube that connects your mouth and stomach.
+It occurs when stomach acid flows back into the tube that connects your mouth and stomach.
 This backwash can irritate the lining of your esophagus, producing unpleasant symptoms.

 Learn more about GERD causes, symptoms, diagnosis, and treatment options.